-For the past couple years Laura, of Laura Kelly Designs and Me and My Inklings, has hosted a Halloween Popcorn Box Blog Hop and this year, I'm happy to announce, I was asked to participate!
-The gist of the hop is that up to 50 bloggers are given a popcorn box and asked to create something...anything, as long as it is uses the box.
-Before I go into how I turned my plain popcorn box into a candy corn inspired owl box let me share the part of this Hop that includes YOU!
+For the past couple of years Laura, of Laura Kelly Designs and Me and My Inklings, has hosted a Halloween Popcorn Box Blog Hop and this year, I'm happy to announce, I was asked to participate!
+The gist of the hop is that up to 50 bloggers are given a popcorn box and asked to create something...anything, as long as it uses the box.
+Now, on to the crafting!

 In YELLOW two 6" to 7" ovals with pointed ends-you'll need to trim off one end (WINGS) and two 1" ovals (IRISES).

 In ORANGE three 1"x4" rectangles and one 2"x4" rectangle with one side curved (CHEST FEATHERS), and two 1/2" by 1 1/2" rectangles (EYEBROWS).

 In BLACK, two very small circles or squares (PUPILS), and one small triangle 3/4"ish (BEAK).
 Note: I used black paper instead of felt, and it worked just fine.

 Also you'll need a popcorn box (DUH), white paint, and glue.

 To get started, I painted the box white (4 coats and you could still see the red - go figure), and while the paint was drying, I cut out my felt pieces and gave all the white and orange rectangles a fringe and glued all the parts of the eyes together.

 Once the box was dry, I began gluing everything on starting with the white and orange feathers, just be sure to cap the chest off with the white curved top rectangle!
 Next came the beak, then the eyes, and finally the wings.

 You'll notice in the picture below I glued the wings on at an angle so that they would overlap to the front of the box.